eloidieme/cifar10-nn/README.md

 cifar10_nn
 ==============================

-A deep learning project fon the CIFAR-10 dataset.
+A deep learning project for the CIFAR-10 dataset.